SoufiyanAk/PythonGUI-RAT/README.md

 # PythonGUI-RAT
-Python graphical user interface Remote access tool for windows and linux (Single client) (Incomplete Project)
+Python graphical user interface Remote access tool for windows and linux (Single client) (Incomplete Project)<br/><br/>

 Note: I will not take any responsibility of someone else's ill act with my program.
-But I do believe that a real learner will learn a lot from this.
+But I do believe that a real learner will learn a lot from this.<br/>

-PythonGUI-RAT is a fast and light-weight remote administration tool coded in Python
+PythonGUI-RAT is a fast and light-weight remote administration tool coded in Python<br/>

 # Features

-Remote Shell
+Remote Shell<br/>
-Download manager
+Download manager<br/>
-Clean client
+Clean client<br/>

 # The features I intended to program

-Task Manager
+Task Manager<br/>
-File Manager
+File Manager<br/>
-Password Recovery
+Password Recovery<br/>
-Keylogger
+Keylogger<br/>
-System Information
+System Information<br/>
-Registry editor
+Registry editor<br/>
-RDP
+RDP<br/>

 # Supported runtimes and operating systems